Mary Beth Stutzman

 You can take the girl off the farm, but you can’t take the country out of the girl.
 Growing up riding horses, helping bale hay, building forts in the woods, and exploring sinkholes has instilled in me a deep desire to manage our natural resources so that children of future generations can have the same experiences.
 I love that Northeast Michigan has so many unique natural features.
 Sinkholes, lakes, rivers, fields, forest land, beaches, trails, historic resources and wildlife provide a vast amount of opportunity for learning, communing with the source, and adventure.

 Our community is another reason why I continue to call Alpena home.
 Caring neighbors, community-minded businesses, and a slower pace of life make this area a perfect place to raise children.
 I frequently take my daughter Vesper and son Indiana on surprise adventures.
 I tell them what to bring but the final destination is a mystery.
 Sometimes we visit places like my old childhood swimming hole at Maple Ridge Township Park, or we hike to the sand dunes at Thompson’s Harbor State Park.
 I adore sharing these places with them.
-My husband grew up in Bloomfield Hills, Michigan, a suburb of the Detroit area.
+My husband grew up in Bloomfield Hills, Michigan, a suburb of the Detroit Metro area.
+So we’re maybe a little but like that Journey song.
 It has been fun to see him embrace our Up-North lifestyle and he is now a 4-H leader and helps inspire kids to honor their traditions and explore the outdoors.
 Together we fish, ride the single track MTB trails at Norway Ridge, camp, and take our children to as many community festivals and events as we can fit in our schedule.
 We are never bored.
+I also find inspiration for my personal writing everywhere I look.
+We are surrounded by natural beauty in Northeast Michigan.

 Alpena also gives me opportunities to challenge myself in other ways.
-Over the past several years I’ve renovated three homes and two businesses, help my husband run his two businesses, and can be close to extended family.
+Over the past several years I’ve renovated homes (working on the 4th) and two businesses, have helped my husband start two businesses, and can be close to extended family.
 The quality of life in this area is unmatched.
-We have all the conveniences of modern living, right at nature’s doorstep.
-As a high school kid that wanted to go live in a “bigger more exciting city”, and after living in a few, I’m so thankful that life proved me wrong and gave me a big exciting existence right here in my hometown.
+We have all the conveniences of modern living, a vibrant community and thriving downtown, right at nature’s doorstep.
+As a high school kid that wanted to go live in a “bigger more exciting city”; and after living in a few, I’m so thankful that life proved me wrong and gave me a big exciting existence right here in my hometown.
+I am able to travel and explore new places which always leaves me inspired, and also expands my appreciation for my hometown and the wonderful attributes of living and working in a small town.
+We are raising our family in a 4-season paradise.
+Can’t ask for much more than that!